JustToThePoint English Website Version

 Consider an old ice cube tray with two compartments connected by a small opening that allows liquid to flow between them.
 Let x(t) and y(t) represent the height of the liquid in the first and second chamber at time t, respectively.
 Refer to Figure i for a visual representation and aid in understanding it.

-The flow rate (cm/sec) between the compartments is proportional to the pressure difference, which is related to the height difference between the two chambers.
+Imagine that the system evolves over time according to certain flow dynamics.
+The flow rate (cm/sec) between the two compartments is proportional to the pressure difference, which is related to the liquid height difference between the two chambers.
 We assume that the area of the second chamber is double that of the first.

 The system is governed by the following differential equations that describe the flow of liquid: